 Meanwhile, parboil your chips in salted boiling water for about 4 or 5 minutes until softened but still retaining their shape, then drain them in a colander and leave to steam completely dry.

 When all the moisture has disappeared, fry them in the oil that the fish was cooked in at 180ºC until golden and crisp.

 While the chips are frying, you can place the fish on a baking tray and put them in the oven for a few minutes at 180ºC to finish cooking.

 This way they will stay crisp while you finish off the chips.
 When they are done, drain them on kitchen paper, season with salt, and serve with the fish, mushy peas and tartar sauce.
-Dress with freshly cut lemon and parsley.
+Dress in freshly cut lemon and parsley.